kurianinc/opkg/README.md

 In the above case, package tool will try to download myapp.tgz from a remote repository or shared drive based on the local repository configuration.
 We will see how a repository can be setup for maintaining opkg packages, in the latter sections.

+## Advantages of Open Package

+These are the general advtantages of using Open Project in place rpm or similar packaging tools:
+- extremely simple packaging system that uses an open archive format, tarball.
+- opkg packages are flexible enough to be installed in environments with varied configuration.
+- keep track of the state of package.
+If an app is encapsulated as a package with its lifecycle defined, opkg can manage that easily.

 ## Package Manifest

 Following is a sample package manifest with all the supported options used: